hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 ## Select the Compute Group ID

-Compute Group is a logical grouping of bare metal resources that a team of Cloud Consumers can consume.
-You must specify the compute-group ID to interact with bare metal resources.
+Compute Group is a logical grouping of bare metal resources (Compute Instances, Networks, SSHKeys, etc.) that a team of Cloud Consumers can consume.
+You must specify the compute group ID to interact with the bare metal service resources.
+You can create a new compute group or select the existing one from the HPE GreenLake console.
+Make a note of the compute group ID because you need it to set a variable.

-***Note***: Compute Group is AKA Project.
+***Note: Compute Group is AKA Project.***

-You can get the compute group ID from HPE GreenLake Console.

 1. Navigate to HPE GreenLake for Private Cloud Services card -> Bare Metal -> Compute Groups.

 ![BMaaS Compute Groups](/img/compute_group_list.png "BMaaS Compute Groups")

-2. Click on the desired compute group and extract the ID from the browser URL seen at that time.
+2. Click on the desired compute group and then extract the ID from the browser URL seen at that time.\
+   \
+   This will be exported in the environment variable **HPE_METAL_PROJECT_ID** in the later section.

 ![Compute Group ID](/img/compute_group_id.png "Compute Group ID")

- ﻿  This will be exported as environment variable  **HPE_METAL_PROJECT_ID** in the later section.
+ ﻿

-## Terraform Installation
+## Install Terraform

-Your first step is to get your system ready to run Terraform.
+Next, get your system ready to run Terraform.
 In case this has not been done yet:

-1. Download and install Terraform, version v0.13, or later.
+1. Download and install Terraform, version v0.13 or later.
    For more information, see [https://learn.hashicorp.com/tutorials/terraform/install-cli](<1. https://learn.hashicorp.com/tutorials/terraform/install-cli>).
 2. Verify the installation with **terraform -help.**